 With all that history, the 2000s became busy in dealing with the stance of the use and possession of cannabis plants and products.
 Due to Terrance Parker’s case, there was a change of perspective when the Ontario Court of Appeal ruled in 2000 that the cannabis prohibition was unconstitutional.

 Later on, the government focused on treating marijuana in a different light.
 The Marihuana for Medical Access Regulations, or MMAR, was formed in 2001 to provide licenses for farm growers.
-However, Prime Minister Stephen Harper had announced in 2006 that prison sentences would be mandated to those cannabis dealers and growers with more than 500 plants in stash.
+However, Prime Minister Stephen Harper had announced in 2006 that prison sentences would be mandated to those cannabis dealers and growers with more than 500 plants in the stash.

 Cannabis In Canada During The 2010s